wjabbour/rocm-learning/kernels/03_aggregation/README.md

 # Learnings

 - Memory coalescence is crucial.
-Most inference workloads spend their time primarily waiting for data, not calculating.
+Most inference workloads spend their time primarily waiting for data, not calculating, because HBM is far slower than the compute throughput of a GPU.
 We need to increase the efficiency of our memory operations whenever possible.
-The memory controller of a GPU is much wider than a CPU, fetching some hardware-based number of bits at a time.
-This memory controller is listening to requests from the threads running across the CUs.
-I conceptualize this controller as a server, listening to requests from its clients.
-It is batching the client requests to the upstream system (memory) and combining requests if they are requesting memory that is within the fetch bounds (the hardware-based number).
+The memory controller of a GPU is much wider than a CPU, fetching cache lines (32B/64B/128B) at a time, depending on architecture.
+As threads issue loads, the memory fabric on the chip coalesces loads bound for the same cache lines into single, wide loads in order to optimize memory access.

-    This is why strided memory access (depending on the offset, it must be within the hardware-based fetch size for coalescence) is powerful.
-If we can construct work groups of threads which access contiguous memory then we can improve the memory performance of our kernel (however, we are hopelessly memory-bound due to hardware constraints).
+    For this aggregation kernel, I am careful to ensure that each thread is accessing contiuguous memory to its neighbor threads, and that as each thread in a block stride through the input, they are contiuing to fetch contiuguous memory.
+This ensures that the impact of global reads on latency is amortized across all of the threads - the GPU can satisfy the memory loads for all the threads in the block using a single HBM transaction.

 - This is my first time learning about multi-pass kernels.
 In the case of such a kernel, we must launch multiple kernels in order to finish the job.
 This required me to experiment a little more with the communication between host and device.